austinmama/vsrx/manage-vlans.md

 After routing a VLAN, all front-end and back-end traffic moves from the customer routers to the Network Gateway.
 Additional controls related to traffic and the Gateway Appliance itself may be taken by accessing the Gateway's management tool.
 Routing through the Network Gateway may be discontinued at any time by [bypassing the Gateway Appliance](#bypass-gateway-appliance-routing-for-a-vlan).

-## Bypass Gateway Appliance Routing for a VLAN
+## Bypass Gateway Appliance routing for a VLAN

 After a VLAN has been routed, all front and back-end traffic travels through the Network Gateway.
 At any time, the Gateway Appliance may be bypassed so that traffic will return to the front and back-end customer routers (FCR and BCR).